 Salt and pepper, to taste

-1. Cook the bacon in a medium or large skillet over medium heat, until browned and crisp.
+1. Preheat the oven to 400 degrees.
+Cook the bacon in a medium or large skillet over medium heat, until browned and crisp.
 Remove the bacon to a paper towel-lined plate to drain.
 Pour off the rendered bacon fat (save it for another use instead of throwing it away—it’s liquid gold, damnit!), leaving 1 Tbsp in the pan.

 3. As the onions cook, preheat the oven to 400-degrees.